mappite/aGotino/README.md

 ![Hardware](https://imgur.com/zhQLEPC.png)

 ### Bluetooth

-Tested with HC-05 (Bluetooth Classic) and HC-08/10 (BLE) BT modules - just wire BT module RX&TX pins to Arduino TX&RX, BT module RX pin is rated 3.3v so you should use a couple of resistors as voltage divider to lower Arduino TX voltage.
-You can then connect using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US).
-Note: when BT adapter is wired to TX&RX the USB port is not functional.
+Tested with HC-05 (Bluetooth Classic - recommended for SkySafari/Stellarium Plus) and HC-08/10 (BLE) BT modules - just wire BT module RX&TX pins to Arduino TX&RX, BT module RX pin is rated 3.3v so you should use a couple of resistors as voltage divider to lower Arduino TX voltage (I did not).

-SkySafari Plus/Pro or Stellarium Plus work directly with Bluetooth Classic (2.0), while with BLE you need a bridge.
-Note: You don't need bluetooth to use these mobile apps, you can wire via USB and use a [USB/WIFI/BT Bridge App](https://play.google.com/store/apps/details?id=masar.bluetoothbridge.pro&hl=en_US&gl=US) - see SkySafari video posted above.
+You can then connect using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) or SkySafary/Stellarium Plus from mobile devices.

-You can of course configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).
+On a PC you can configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).

+Note: when BT adapter is powered and wired to Arduino, the Arduino USB port is not fully functional - disconnect to upload a new firmware.

 ### ST4

-ST4 port is available in [ST4 branch](https://github.com/mappite/aGotino/blob/ST4/README.md) - Arduino pins A0,A1,A2,A3 (North, South, East, West) can be connected directly to your camera ST4 port via a RJ cable (6 wires - one is for GND).
+Uncomment the `#ifdef ST4` line in aGotino.ino to enable ST4 port.
+Arduino pins A0,A1,A2,A3 (North, South, East, West) can be connected directly to your camera ST4 port via a RJ cable (6 wires - one is for GND).
 The variable ST4_FACTOR can be used to decrease/increase speed - default value (20) guides at 0.5x,  range goes from 10 (faster) to 30 (slower).

-### Todo

-- Lookup objects by constellation
-- Support pulse guide LX200-style commands to allow guiding via phd2 / or add ST4 port
-- Show Battery Level